Gwybodaeth Modiwlau

 Application of Number Students may draw upon and analyse numerical information in their assessed essays.

 Communication The module will help students to develop their written and oral communication skills.
-Class discussions will enable students to develop their oral communication skills, and the assessed essay and examination will enable students to practice and enhance their written communication skills.
+Class discussions will enable students to develop their oral communication skills, and the assessed essay and end of module assessment will enable students to practice and enhance their written communication skills.

 Improving own Learning and Performance Student attendance and participation in the lectures, and their undertaking of an assessed essay, will help them to enhance a range of learning skills.
 The module requires students to undertake sixty hours of self-directed study.

-Information Technology The assessed essay requires students to undertake independent research using bibliographic search-engines and library catalogues.
+Information Technology The assessed essay and end of module assignment requires students to undertake independent research using bibliographic search-engines and library catalogues.
 The module will enable students to enhance their research skills and practise their IT skills when writing the essay.

 Problem solving The module will develop students' problem-solving skills in a number of ways.
 Students will be required to discuss and analyse a range of visual texts, and to complete small problem-solving exercises during the lectures.
 Students will also have to address problems associated with research design when undertaking their assessed essay.